Jack Cade - EPK

 Maverick Country Music Magazine

 As Americana UK recently noted, ‘Jack Cade will never be accused of having a golden throat.
 Imagine Kris Kristofferson in a heated argument with Tom Waits, Captain Beefheart, and Johnny Cash.’
-Jack obviously sounds nothing like any of these unique vocalists, but they stand as a reference point to his rough, beaten up baritone of a voice, a vocal delivery that is best understood in a live setting, where his power to convey the feeling in each of his life inspired tales of love, loss, the downfalls and ultimate redemption.
+Jack obviously sounds nothing like any of these unique vocalists, but they stand as a reference point to his rough, beaten up baritone of a voice, a vocal delivery that is best understood in a live setting, where his power to convey the feeling in each of his life inspired tales of love, loss, the downfalls and travails of society and the wider issues we all face in these times.
+But ultimately, his songs seek to understand and shine a light on issues and offer paths to redemption.

 roast dinner was in full swing, with the radio spewing out any number of popular country tunes.
 Then came Punk and that changed everything, now anyone could put together two and half minutes of three chord songs with a catchy chant of a chorus, it’s a cliché to say it, but it changed my teenage life.
 Now I write and sing simple songs about the life around me, a sort of social historic commentary.
 I always want each song to have something memorable about it.’